thephez/backup-readme/platform/markdown/tutorial-identities-and-names.md

 - [Register a Name for an Identity](doc:tutorial-register-a-name-for-an-identity)
 - [Retrieve a Name](doc:tutorial-retrieve-a-name)

-[block:callout]
-{
-  "type": "info",
-  "title": "Tutorial code",
+> 📘Tutorial code
+>
-  "body": "A repository containing the code for all the tutorials can be downloaded from the GitHub repository located at <a href=\"https://github.com/dashevo/platform-readme-tutorials#readme\" target=\"_blank\">https://github.com/dashevo/platform-readme-tutorials</a>.
-To download as a zip file, click [here](https://github.com/dashevo/platform-readme-tutorials/archive/refs/heads/main.zip)."
+> You can clone a repository containing the code for all tutorials from <a href="https://github.com/dashevo/platform-readme-tutorials#readme" target="_blank">GitHub</a> or download it as a [zip file](https://github.com/dashevo/platform-readme-tutorials/archive/refs/heads/main.zip).
-}
-[/block]